UPDATED OCT 24, 2019

-If you like the thought of going off the grid for a little while, you’ll love traversing the Baker Trail, a 132-mile backpacking trail made up of dirt trails and backroads, through forests and farmlands, from Pittsburgh to the Allegheny National Forest.
+If you like the thought of going off the grid for a little while, you’ll love traversing the Baker Trail.
+This 132 mile long trail runs along dirt trails and backroads, through forests and farmlands, from Pittsburgh to Allegheny National Forest.
 Through-hikers will find nine Adirondack-style, open front shelters for overnight camping along the route.

-Experienced and well-conditioned hikers will enjoy the challenges presented by this 70 mile backpacking trail stretching from Laurel Mountain at Ohiopyle to the Conemaugh Gorge near Johnstown.
-But beginners needn’t be discouraged, there are plenty of shorter, more pleasant parts of the trail perfect for a casual day hike.
+Experienced and well-conditioned hikers will enjoy the challenges presented by this 70-mile backpacking trail stretching from Laurel Mountain at Ohiopyle to the Conemaugh Gorge near Johnstown.
+Beginners needn’t be discouraged, though—there are plenty of shorter, more mellow parts of the trail perfect for a casual day hike.

 A multitude of adventures await every visitor of Forbes State Forest.
-From hiking and camping to horseback riding and mountain biking, there’s lots of exploring to do across the 50,000 acres and three counties Forbes covers in the Laurel Highlands.
-If you venture out this way, be sure to budget some time to summit Mt.
-Davis, complete with an observation tower offering 360-degree views from the highest point in PA.
+From hiking and camping to horseback riding and mountain biking, there’s lots of exploring to do across the 50,000 acres and three counties of Laurel Highland territory that Forbes covers.
+If you venture out this way, be sure to budget enough time to summit Mt.
+Davis, where there is an observation tower offering 360-degree views from the highest point in PA.

 Stretching from New York to North Dakota, the North Country Trail covers seven states and some 4,600 miles – including 100 miles in Pennsylvania.
-The PA stretch starts at the New York/PA border, in the Allegheny National Forest.
+The PA stretch starts at the New York/PA border in Allegheny National Forest.
 From there, hikers can hop on this trail at Cook Forest and travel along the Clarion River corridor.
-Otherwise, the trail is easily accessed in Moraine State Park, McConnell’s Mills, Wampum and Darlington, before it continues on into Ohio.
+Otherwise, the trail is easily accessed in Moraine State Park, McConnell’s Mills, Wampum, and Darlington before it continues on into Ohio.

-There’s a 134 acre nature sanctuary in Fox Chapel.
-Who knew?
-Well, we did.
-And now you do, too!
-But, what’s found within that acreage is even more impressive.
-The Beechwood Reserve includes five miles of hiking trails, educational classrooms, a center for native plants, the DiscoverGround Nature Play Area, and the Natural History Library.
-Sounds like the perfect place for families and field trips.
+The Beechwood Reserve is a 134 acre nature sanctuary in Fox Chapel.
+It includes five miles of hiking trails, educational classrooms, a center for native plants, the DiscoverGround Nature Play Area, and more, making it a perfect place for families and field trips.

 There’s no doubt that Riverview Park is a prime location for outdoor concerts and movies in the summer.
-But it’s also packed with trails perfect for walking, biking, hiking or trail running.
-While you’re here you can observe the Allegheny Observatory, Mairdale Watershed, and Snyder’s Point.
+But it’s also packed with trails perfect for walking, biking, hiking, or trail running.
+While you’re here you can check out the Allegheny Observatory, Mairdale Watershed, and Snyder’s Point.
 Getting to each of these areas within the park is made easier with a map in hand and healthy snacks in tow.

 Take on this 36-mile hike in Oil Creek State Park, located between Titusville and Oil Creek in northwestern Pennsylvania.
 The park itself totals over 7,000 acres of hills and hollows that tell the story of the early oil industry in our region, beginning in 1859 with the drilling of the Drake Well.
-This period explains why passersby encounter old oil machinery, abandoned homesteads, and the Drake Well museum, in addition to waterfalls and scenic vistas, along the Gerard Trail.
+This period explains why passersby encounter old oil machinery and abandoned homesteads in addition to waterfalls and scenic vistas.

-Just because some people out there try to take on the entirety of the Rachel Carson Trail in one day, doesn’t mean you have to do the same.
-The annual Trail Challenge pits runners and hikers up against the 34-mile trek that must be completed in one day.
-Sure you could try that.
-Or you could plan to hike the trail, section-by-section, over the course of a few weekends for a more enjoyable, and reasonable, set of workout sessions.
+The annual Trail Challenge here pits runners and hikers against the 34-mile trek that must be completed in just one day.
+But if you'd rather take it easy, the Rachel Carson Trail is great for that too.
+Plan to hike the trail, section-by-section, over the course of a few weekends for a more enjoyable (and reasonable) set of workout sessions.

-If you’re thinking, “Forget about all of these hundred mile hikes!
-I just want to do a little outdoor exploring within the city limits.”
-Well friend, Frick Park is for you.
-Walk, hike or mountain bike.
-Play with your pup or make your way down to the Nine Mile Run Watershed.
-See, there’s no shortage of sweat-inducing, outdoor activities within minutes of the city.
+If you’re less of a hundred mile hiker and prefer to just do a little outdoor exploring within the city limits, then Frick Park is the spot.
+Walk, hike, or mountain bike.
+Play with your pup, or make your way down to the Nine Mile Run Watershed—there’s no shortage of sweat-inducing, outdoor activities within the city limits.

-North Park is packed with recreational opportunities outdoors.
-Perhaps the paved loop around the lake looks good to you.
-How about the dog park or pool?
-Still not satisfied?
-If single-track and multi-use trails are more your speed there’s 43 miles of trails for you to explore, just 13 miles outside of Pittsburgh.
-Although lacking when it comes to solitude (you’ll encounter far more people than peace and quiet) North Park does make good on trails for walking, running and biking.
-And the fact that Over the Bar Cafe onsite, doesn’t hurt either.
+North Park is packed with recreational opportunities outdoors, from a paved loop around the lake to a dog park and pool.
+If single-track and multi-use trails are more your speed, there are 43 miles of trails for you to explore.
+Although lacking in solitude (you’ll encounter far more people than peace and quiet), North Park is a great option for walking, running, or biking on trails.
+And the fact that Over the Bar Cafe is onsite doesn’t hurt either...

-Every single part of McConnell’s Mills is pretty awesome.
-But the Slippery Rock Gorge Trail has to be the most epic part of this park.
-This trail presents every hiker with challenges like steep climbs and rocky terrain.
-All of which is worth the workouts because along the way you’ll encounter stellar sights including huge rock formations, covered bridges and crazy kayakers cruising past.
-Plan on stopping at North Country Brewing on the way home for a great end to an even better day.
+Every single part of McConnell’s Mills is pretty awesome, but the Slippery Rock Gorge Trail takes the cake.
+The trek presents every hiker with steep climbs and rocky terrain that are challenging for all fitness levels.
+Along the way you’ll encounter stellar sights, including huge boulder formations, covered bridges, and crazy kayakers cruising past down white-water rapids.
+If that’s not enough to convince you, there’s an amazing waterfall that cascades down off of the hillside.
+Fitt tip: if you’re feeling adventurous, you can climb up the falls and explore the spacious cavern hidden behind the falling water.
+And plan on stopping at North Country Brewing on the way home for a great end to an even better day.

-You don’t need to be an expert hiker to do some exploring here.
-Especially if you’re looking for a casual day hike.
-The Wildflower Reserve is perfect for anyone who falls into that category.
-But, more experienced hikers and backpackers shouldn’t overlook this park.
-Believe it or not, there’s almost 20 miles of backpacking trails available at Raccoon.
+You don’t need to be an expert hiker to do some exploring here—The Wildflower Reserve is perfect for anyone who craves a casual day hike.
+Although, more experienced hikers and backpackers shouldn’t overlook this park either.
+Believe it or not, there are almost 20 miles of backpacking trails available at Raccoon.
 The Heritage, Forest, and Appaloosa trails make up the green-blazed Raccoon Loop Backpacking Trail, complete with Adirondack-style shelters reserved for through-hikers.

-Bike, hike, boat and swim on your next trip to Moraine State Park.
+Bike, hike, boat, and swim on your next trip to Moraine State Park.
 Lake Arthur is the centerpiece here, a massive body of water perfect for floating and fishing.
-And all of the hikers out there can enjoy various treks, including the more difficult trail – Glacier Ridge.
+Hikers can enjoy various treks, including the more difficult Glacier Ridge Trail.
 Remember the North Country Trail from earlier?
-Well, Glacier Ridge is a section of that trail running through Moraine offering great views of Lake Arthur and scenic tour of the surrounding area.
+Well, Glacier Ridge is a section of that trail running through Moraine offering great views of Lake Arthur.

-Rugged, natural, beauty.
-Three words that encapsulate what you’ll experience at Ohiopyle.
+Rugged.
+Natural.
+Beauty.
+Those are the three words that encapsulate what you’ll experience at Ohiopyle.
 The Youghiogheny River Gorge is the center of a park that serves as the gateway to the Laurel Highlands.
-Fair warning, one day will not be long enough to fully explore the park, waterways, and trails, totaling almost 80 miles in all.
-Natural waterslides, whitewater rapids, mountain biking trails and rock climbing areas round out the list of things to do.
-Which means you should add camping to that list and stay a night, or two.
+Fair warning: one day will not be long enough to fully explore the park, waterways, and trails totaling almost 80 miles in all.
+Natural waterslides, whitewater rapids, mountain biking trails, and rock climbing areas round out the list of things to do.
+Consider camping overnight to experience all Ohiopyle has to offer!